AstroPathJHU/AstroPathPipeline/astropath/hpfs/image_correction/docs/OverviewWorkflowofIm3Tools.md

   - Output:
     - into ```<base>\<SlideID>\<flatw_im3_path>```
     - corrected *```<filename>```.im3* for each *.im3* image
-- Extract the DAPI layer from *.fw* files.
+- ExtractLayer: Extract the DAPI layer from *.fw* files.
 We extract the first layer with an *.fw01* extension
   - Input
     - ```<FW_path>```
     - ```<SlideID>```